fqueyroi/tulip_plugins/README.md

 - SPRouting: use iterative shortest-path routing of flow
 - PhysariumSolver: use biologically inspired routing and edge length update.

 The two algorithm only differ in the way flows are routed along the networks.
+For more details, check

+> Queyroi, F. (2018).
+Biological and Shortest-Path Routing Procedures for Transportation Network Design. arXiv preprint [arXiv:1803.03528](https://arxiv.org/abs/1803.03528).

 ## Clustering